StjepanVU/de-syntio-task-2-bonus/README.md

 6. Report will be executed and generated as .csv file in the ./reports folder
 ---
 ## 📂 2.
 Complimentary files
-1. SQL script for Create table, Data population and Query are contained in the **./scripts** folder
+1. SQL script for Create table, Data population and Queries are contained in the **./scripts** folder
 2. ER diagram is provided in the project root directory

 **create_tables.sql: (with dimension and fact tables):**